bellonemauro/Labonatip2.0/README.md

 # Dependences

 The external dependences for this applications are:
-  - <a href="https://github.com/wjwwood/serial">Serial</a> for serial port communication, a modified light version is Included as 3rdParty library.
+  - <a href="https://github.com/wjwwood/serial">Serial</a> for serial port communication, a modified light version is Included as 3rdParty library. <br>
-    \note The official version available on github will not work.
+    NOTE: The official version available on github will not work.
   - QT  v. >5.4, for GUI - https://www.qt.io/
   - nsis http://nsis.sourceforge.net/Main_Page - only to generate the installation package
   - <a href="http://www.cmake.org">CMake</a> to generate the solution for your system and build.